 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-I like to let the beef tenderloin stand out.
-I serve it with simple sides.
-These sides include mashed potatoes, roasted asparagus, Brussels sprouts, broccoli, and parmesan green beans.
+I like to let the beef tenderloin truly shine, so I pair it with simple side dishes like mashed potatoes, air fryer asparagus, Brussels sprouts, or parmesan green beans.

-Versatile Recipe: You don’t have to save this recipe just for the holidays.
-Beef tenderloin is my go-to main dish when we want a nice dinner at home, too.
+And while it’s stunning enough for the holidays, you don’t have to save this recipe just for special occasions.
+Beef tenderloin is also my go-to when we want an elegant, restaurant-quality dinner at home.

 Key Ingredients